 To promote a scholarly environment that encourages intellectual curiosity and promotes excellent patient care, the UB Graduate Medical Dental Education Program (UBGMDE) offers Quality Improvement Awards, providing up to $3,000 to support team-driven projects.

-Resident/faculty teams can apply for one of up to five awards for projects designed to improve patient safety by measuring outcomes and using quality improvement methods.
+Resident/faculty teams can apply for one of up to seven awards for projects designed to improve patient safety by measuring outcomes and using quality improvement methods.

-UBGMDE will distribute funds to support activities related to your project to your department in two installments: 75 percent at the start of the project and the remainder upon project completion and receipt of your final report.
+Payment will be made to the university department in two installments: 75 percent at the start of the project and the remainder upon the project’s completion and our receipt of the final report.

 Susan M. Orrange

 Graduate Medical Education

 113 Cary Hall, University at Buffalo, Buffalo, NY 14214